Charter Fishing Trips

 We then went after bull reds fishing on the bottom with menhaden about one mile off Dolphin Head at the sand bar.

-If you want to go on, or setup a charter let us know at: hhpfish@hhpfishingclub.com.
+Charter trips are for club members only.
+If you want to go on, or setup a charter let us know at: hhpfish@gmail.com.
 When a trip is planned you will be contacted by e-mail and sign-ups will be on a "first come" basis.

-Charter Pictures
+More Charter Pictures